breezyzhao/Davoli-Lab/README.md

 Please contact Xin Zhao (xin.zhao@nyumc.org) if you have any question for the data and scripts;

-# For the clinical data
+# For the oral precaner clinical data
 Please contact William N. William (william.william@bp.org.br) and J. Jack Lee (jjlee@mdanderson.org)